Nancy LT Hamilton

 - Don’t polish to a high shine.
 Embrace the fine silver surface, have a matte surface, use patinas.
 Use radial bristle discs or other abrasives and create a textured or matte surface.
 A Heatless Mizzy Wheel is awesome for a matt finish too.
 This is my favorite method: the Not-So-Lazy Jeweler’s way!

-- Etch off a few layers with acid until stain is gone.
+- Etch off a few layers with acid until the stain is gone.
 But, this method can waste the silver or gold and also destroy designs and patterns.

 - File and sand off the stain – which can take a while and may require a bit of elbow grease.
 (Sanding discs).
 Mechanical sanding will be a lot easier than sanding by hand, though (you can use sanding discs and a flex shaft – see my Sanding Page).
 Also a destructive method as fine designs, textures and patterns can be reduced or destroyed.